ximion/appstream/docs/API-TODO.md

  * Don't expose raw GPtrArray / GHashTable with automatic free functions in public API that is consumed by language bindings.
 See https://gitlab.gnome.org/GNOME/gobject-introspection/-/issues/305#note_1010673 for details.

+ * Possibly drop the as_component_get_active_locale / component-specific locale overrides, and only expose on AsContext instead that is always present to reduce the API complexity.